 8) Microphones.
 I use a pair of wireless mics that go into the same receiver.
 This then feeds into one of the cameras, to keep the audio and video in-sync.

 The pro tours and USAR use a separate mixing board and feed that into their computer.

 10) Power.
 When I broadcast outdoor racquetball events, I need power for all of these items.
-I use a Maxoak Portable Power Station AC50S to cover everything that sits on the desk.
-This has enough power to cover everything for 2 days.
-It can also be charged overnight, so I haven’t ever run out of power while onsite.
+I use a Maxoak Portable Power Station AC50S and a Jupitek Portable Power Station S1200 to cover everything that sits on the desk.
+Together these two have enough power to cover everything for about a 9 hour day.
+They can also be charged overnight, so I have only ever run out of power once while onsite.

 I also need power closer to the cameras, so that I am not changing the batteries in cameras that are mounted 9-10 feet in the air.
 I have two of the NexPow 178Wh Portable Power Stations, one for each of the live cameras I use while outdoors.
-These could likely go three full days without recharging since the camcorders are the only things plugged in, but I do recharge them overnight as well.
+These could likely go two full days without recharging since the camcorders and the HDMI transmitters are the only things plugged in, but I do recharge them overnight as well.

 11) Internet.
 When I broadcast outdoors, I use the hotspot of my phone (40 GB hotspot plan) tethered via USB to the Beryl Router from #5.
 Indoors, I would want to use a wired connection to the facility’s internet, if at all possible.
 I am looking for better options on this, like a dedicated hotspot device, but the data plan is the sticking point.
 I use about 2 GB per hour of streaming, so one two day event per month works well.
 The four day 2021 Team Root Outdoor Nationals Racquetball Championships presented by Pro Kennex coming up July 8-11, I will need more data than I have on my current plan.
 Let me know if you know of a better option here!